slashid/laravel/README.md

 2. Edit your environment file, `.env`, adding the following variables to the end of the file:
     * `SLASHID_ENVIRONMENT`, either `sandbox` or `production`
     * `SLASHID_ORGANIZATION_ID`, your organization's ID.
-You'll find it your SlashID console (https://console.slashid.dev/ for production, https://console.sandbox.slashid.dev/ for sandbox), in the "Settings" tab, on the top of the page.
+You'll find it in your SlashID console (https://console.slashid.dev/ for production, https://console.sandbox.slashid.dev/ for sandbox), in the "Settings" tab, on the top of the page.
     * `SLASHID_API_KEY`, your organization's API Key.
-You'll also find it your SlashID console, in the "Settings" tab, on the very bottom of the page.
+You'll also find it in your SlashID console, in the "Settings" tab, at the very bottom of the page.

 ```conf
 SLASHID_ENVIRONMENT=sandbox